It can seem simple: you provide a service, request compensation, and your customer pays you. In very basic terms, that’s the customer billing process.

 For example, it has all the features needed to collect and store payment details, customize recurring payment schedules for your customers, create and manage automatic payment schedules, and much more.

 Letting the software do its thing frees up a lot of time, and there are cashflow benefits too.
-After implementing the automated billing system, Regpack clients reported a 75% decrease in non-payment, 25% improvement in cash flow, and a 35% increase in payment rate.
+After implementing the automated billing software, Regpack clients reported a 75% decrease in non-payment, 25% improvement in cash flow, and a 35% increase in payment rate.

 Imagine being able to set up a system that creates and sends regularly scheduled, error-free invoices to your customers, reminds them if they’re late on a payment, and processes invoices and payments.